BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_request.md

 **Are you the product owner or project admin/team lead?**
 If not, you will need to ask one of those two people to make this request for you.
 We can't process realm requests except from individuals in these roles.

-**Do you have an IDIR account?**
+**Does the Admin User have an IDIR account?**
-We use IDIR authentication for realm admin users, so you *must* have one in order to become a realm admin.
+We use IDIR authentication for Realm Admin Users, so make sure there's a *valid IDIR* for the assigned realm admin.

 **Are you requesting for Identity Provider Update?**
 If so, you need to be the realm admin.
-Then proceed to Step 2.
+Then proceed to Step 3.

 ## Step 1
+Have you had an onboarding meeting yet?
+If not, make sure you are available on [RocketChat](https://chat.pathfinder.gov.bc.ca/).
+We will contact you soon to book a meeting.

+## Step 2
 Ask the Realm Admin User to login to each of the following links using the **IDIR credentials**.

 There will show a "_Forbidden_" message, but this is expected behaviour and will actually create the initial account on KeyCloak.

 - https://sso-dev.pathfinder.gov.bc.ca/auth/admin/idir/console
 - https://sso-test.pathfinder.gov.bc.ca/auth/admin/idir/console
 - https://sso.pathfinder.gov.bc.ca/auth/admin/devhub/console